jnozzi/cocoadev.com/markdown/NSMatrixForTiling.md

 Interesting point about starting in the corner of the window, I guess it wouldn't work too well for this view, then.

-You can constrain any arbitrary drawing to fill a shape by doing [shape addClip] before drawing, assuming shape is an General/NSBezierPath.
+You can constrain any arbitrary drawing to fill a shape by doing [shape addClip] before drawing, assuming shape is an NSBezierPath.
 This will clip all future drawing to be inside the given path, which comes in handy sometimes.